qunitjs/qunit/docs/assert/step.md

 The `step()` assertion registers a passing assertion with a provided message.
 This makes it easy to check that specific portions of code are being executed, especially in asynchronous test cases and when used with `verifySteps()`.
 A step will always pass unless a message is not provided.

+Together with the `verifySteps()` method, `step()` assertions give you an easy way to verify both the count and order of code execution.

 ### Example

 ```js